 - Line of credit.
 A line of credit works in a similar way to an overdraft in that you are able to withdraw a set amount of funds when you need to, except that a line of credit is usually for a larger amount.
 You also do not usually pay any rates or fees on this service until you use it and the rates are only charged on the amount of money you withdraw rather than the total amount available.

 - Debt consolidation loan.
 If you have a few separate loans or credit accounts, which can be anything from credit card debt to a car loan, you might want to brings all of these debts into one loan.
 These loans are referred to as debt consolidation loans and allow you to pay off your other loans by transferring all of your debt together.
 The benefit of doing this is that you can better manage your repayments as you will only have one loan to worry about and you may actually reduce the amount of interest and fees you are paying across your separate loans.

-- Convenience of having your loan and other financial products in one place.
+- The convenience of having your loan and other financial products in one place.

 - Banks may be able to offer more advanced and flexible features than other smaller lenders.

 - If you have been with your bank for a while and have a good relationship with them, you may have a better chance of securing a loan.

 - Interest rates and fees may be higher than with other lenders.